 This piece of legal document is the major requirement in every step of the way in leasing or buying a property: i.e registering for Ejari and utilities, obtaining a move-in permit, No Objection Certificate for resale from the Developer, utility & service charges clearance certificate and/or mortgage application, just to name a few.

-The Dubai Land Department – on its own objective to provide all information in one place –makes it easier and more convenient for everyone to check the authenticity of the Title Deed.
+The Dubai Land Department or DLD – on its own objective to provide all information in one place –makes it easier and more convenient for everyone to check the authenticity of the Title Deed.
 This is part of efforts to contribute to the enhancement of the competitiveness of the real estate market in Dubai and moves it to excellence by establishing the principles of transparency and professional standards.

 Checking the authenticity of your title deed is just one click away, so make sure it is the first step in investing right.